GianlucaGuarini/jquery.html5loader/README.md

 # API
 ## Methods
-- <code>onBeforeLoad</code> It fires before the loading process starts
+- <code>onBeforeLoad</code> It is triggered before the loading process starts
-- <code>onComplete</code> It is launched when the plugin finishes to load all the sources
+- <code>onComplete</code> It is triggered when the plugin finishes to load all the sources
+- <code>onMediaError</code> This function is invoked in case of any error occurred during the media element fetch
+ 	- <code>obj</code> original object passed to the plugin
+	- <code>elm</code> html output (for type "SCRIPT" and "TEXT" this value is just a string)
-- <code>onElementLoaded</code> It fires anytime a new element of the json array is loaded, (ATTENTION IF AN ELEMENT IS NOT SUPPORTED IT WILL NEVER PASS TROUGH THIS FUNCTION).
+- <code>onElementLoaded</code> It is triggered anytime a new element of the json array is loaded, (ATTENTION IF AN ELEMENT IS NOT SUPPORTED IT WILL NEVER PASS TROUGH THIS FUNCTION).
-	- <code>obj</code> the object node
+ 	- <code>obj</code> original object passed to the plugin
-	- <code>elm</code> the html with right preloaded source  (for type "SCRIPT" and "TEXT" this value is a string)
+	- <code>elm</code> html output (for type "SCRIPT" and "TEXT" this value is just a string)
-- <code>onUpdate</code> it fires anytime new bytes are loaded
+- <code>onUpdate</code> it is triggered anytime new bytes are loaded
 	- <code>percentage</code> the percentage currently loaded

 # KNOWN ISSUES